FD$^2$: A Dedicated Framework for Fine-Grained Dataset Distillation: Experiments

 \paragraph{Impact of the Cal Ratio $\alpha$ in the Model Pretraining and Distillation.} Since the backbone classifier and the CAL classifier are jointly optimized, we first perform an ablation study in the pretraining stage to determine an appropriate CAL ratio, as shown in \cref{fig:top1_squeeze}.
 With the number of attention maps fixed to 8, different CAL ratios are evaluated.
 When the CAL ratio exceeds 0.5, the accuracy of both the backbone branch and the CAL branch decreases noticeably.
 Therefore, in experiments with 16 and 32 attention maps, the CAL ratio is restricted to 0.1--0.5.
 Considering all configurations, the pretrained model with 8 attention maps and a CAL ratio of 0.5 is selected for the distillation stage.

 During distillation, the effect of the CAL ratio on post-evaluation performance is further examined with IPC$=3$.
-As shown in \cref{tab:top1_recover}, on CUB-200-2011, the highest Top-1 accuracy (63.4\%) is obtained at CAL ratio $=0.5$.
+As shown in \cref{tab:top1_recover}, on CUB-200-2011 the highest Top-1 accuracy (63.4\%) is obtained at CAL ratio $=0.5$.
 On FGVC-Aircraft, the best accuracy (75.9\%) is achieved at CAL ratio $=0.3$, which is also optimal in the pretraining stage.
 These results suggest that using the same CAL ratio in both stages helps maintain consistent feature distributions and attention strengths, thereby reducing stage mismatch.
 Therefore, adopting the same CAL ratio across stages provides a stable configuration.

-\paragraph{Impact of the $\beta$ in the Fine-grained Characteristic Constraint.} To study the relative weighting between alignment with same-class prototypes and repulsion from other-class prototypes, we enable the fine-grained characteristic constraint alone and ablate $\beta$ with IPC$=3$.
-As shown in \cref{tab:beta}, the best post-evaluation accuracy is achieved at $\beta=0.5$ (64.8\%).
-This result indicates that a balanced weighting improves both intra-class compactness and inter-class separability, thereby improving the quality of distilled samples.
+\paragraph{Impact of $\beta$ in the Fine-grained Characteristic Constraint.} To study the relative weighting between alignment with same-class prototypes and repulsion from other-class prototypes, we enable the fine-grained characteristic constraint alone and ablate $\beta$ at IPC$=3$.
+As shown in \cref{tab:beta}, the best post-evaluation accuracy is achieved at $\beta=0.5$.
+This result indicates that a balanced weighting improves both intra-class compactness and inter-class separability, thereby improving the quality of samples.
 Therefore, $\beta=0.5$ is used in subsequent experiments.

 \paragraph{Impact of the Group Size $N_S$ in the Similarity Constraint.} To determine an appropriate group size $N_S$, we ablate $N_S$ with only the similarity constraint enabled and IPC$=5$.
 As shown in \cref{tab:NS}, $N_S=4$ achieves the best post-evaluation accuracy (66.1\%).
 When $N_S$ increases to 5, the available discriminative cues become limited, and additional samples tend to focus on repeated regions.
 With only a few distilled samples, this repetition may cause the student model to overfit to these regions, which reduces performance (64.6\%).
 Therefore, $N_S=4$ is selected.
-The distillation time under different $N_S$ settings is reported in the Appendix.
+For larger IPC, multiple $N_S=4$ groups can be processed in parallel with multiple processes/GPUs.
+The distillation times for different $N_S$ settings are reported in the supplementary material.